Greg Stewart (triathlete)

 Greg Stewart is an Australian triathlon and duathlon champion from Highton.
-He is two times Australian champion in triathlon and two times Australiam champion in duathlon.
+He is two times Australian champion in triathlon and two times Australian champion in duathlon.

 Since 1983 he competes in triathlon.
 His first success was in 1986 When he won the Australian championship in intermediate distance triathlon.
 In 1987 he became third at the Ironman World Championship.
 Stewart has been a triathlon coach for more than 20 years and has been selector for the Australian team for four years.